DesignInTheBlack/Elevate/README.md

 ```
 <br>

-**※ Design Token Imports**
+**※ Design Tokens In Syntax Mapping Rules**

-You must import relevant design token files if used in a rule to ensure compile-time validation.
+You must import relevant design token files if used in a rule file to ensure compile-time validation.

 <br>